vdesabou/kafka-docker-playground-docs/docs/how-to-use.md

 > [!TIP]
 > You can also change connector(s) version(s) while running an example using [playground update-version](/playground%20update-version)

-## 🐳 Overidding Confluent Plaform Docker images
+## 🐳 Overidding Confluent Plaform Docker images and tags

 Docker images being used can be overridden by exporting following environment variables: